Kobedm27/GGCMI-validation/code/analysis/README.md

 - `00_filtering_extremes` — Filters the datasets for extremes, gets rid of "marginal" land and produces model ensemble median
 - `01_general_performance` — Creates figures to analyse the model performance under general conditions
 - `02_spatial_extremes_performance` — Creates figures to spatially analyze model ensemble performance under extremes
+- `03_rainclouds_extremes_performance` — Creates figures to analyze each model's performance in terms of over and underestimation
 -

 ## Reproducibility